ranjeet-programmer/ranjeet-programmer/README.md

 </div>

-I'm a Backend Web Developer who loves to code websites.
+<strong>I'm a Backend Web Developer who loves to code websites.
 I am always ready for learning new stuff and share my knowledge as much as I can.
 The technologies in which I feel comfortable are React JS, Express JS, Mongo DB.
-I  also have decent experience in  DSA Problem Solving.
+I also have decent experience in DSA Problem Solving.</strong>

 <h2>Skills:</h2>